Interview with Lisette Alvarez [Repost from June 2018]

 If you aren’t listening to Kalila Stormfire’s Economical Magick Services, then you need to remedy that immediately.
 Follow them on twitter @KalilaStormfire and visit the website at kalilastormfire.com.
 You can also support them on patreon.

 I cannot wait to share even more interviews with you all, so be sure to follow or subscribe to the email list so you can stay up to date when I post.
-If you have any suggestions for future posts, or want to chat you can find me on twitter @Audiodramarama or @Cult_of_Trash or email me at email@example.com
+If you have any suggestions for future posts, or want to chat you can find me on twitter and Instagram @Audiodramarama or by email at Alex@AudioDramaRama.com